-In this case, the probabilities do not affect one another-that is, the Duke-UNC game and the UVa-Maryland game are said to be independent events.
+In this case, the probabilities do not affect one another-the games are independent events.

 - 3. Lastly, the winners of the two games will meet in the final.
 As with our four possible two-game outcomes, we'll have four corresponding possibilities for a final round:

 - a.
 Duke plays Maryland

 - b.
 Duke plays UVa

 - c.
 UNC plays Maryland

 - d.
 UNC plays UVa